Trapigtrogen/Drawpp/drawpp_guide.md

 <br>In the draw function, you already have the delta time at your disposal, but you may want some additional information about time.
 Here is a list of time related functions:

 - millis()
-    - Get the number of milliseconds since last global timer reset.
+    - Get the number of milliseconds since last counter reset.
 - second()
     - Get the current second of the system clock.
 - minute()